nikitarevenco/instant-lsp.nvim/README.md

 require("instant-lsp").setup({ "lua", "typescript", "mdx", "tailwind" })
 ```

-It's like a meta-plugin, one which configures plugins like `nvim-lspconfig` and `nvim-cmp` for you.
+It's like a meta-plugin, one which configures plugins like `nvim-lspconfig`, `conform` and `nvim-cmp` for you.
-It returns a table of plugin specs for `lazy.nvim`

 ### Installation